 - Kosher salt (to taste)

-- Preheat the oven to 425 F. In a large bowl, toss the squash chunks in about a tablespoon of olive oil and a sprinkling of Kosher salt, plus the chopped sage leaves.
+Preheat the oven to 425 F. In a large bowl, toss the squash chunks in about a tablespoon of olive oil and a sprinkling of Kosher salt, plus about 4 chopped sage leaves.
 Transfer to a sheet pan and roast for about 30 minutes or until they're tender and lightly browned.
 Remove from oven and set aside.